-[See Consent to Video or Audio Record a Student when Not Already Permitted by Law on page 10 for video and other recording by parents or visitors to virtual or in-person classrooms.]
+[See Error!
+Reference source not found. for video and other recording by parents or visitors to virtual or in-person classrooms.]

 Unauthorized Persons

 In accordance with Education Code 37.105, a school administrator, school resource officer (SRO), or district police officer has the authority to refuse entry to or eject a person from district property if the person refuses to leave peaceably on request and: